wwbustb/fmz-docs/doc/code_Instruction/Market API.rst

         "Time":1530241857399
     }

-A useful JavaScript example by using depth:
+A useful JavaScript example using depth:

 .. code-block:: JavaScript